owickstrom/wickstrom.tech/src/_posts/2016-10-10-taking-a-step-back-from-oden.md

 All of this has come together as a challenging balance for me - a balance between doing Oden for my own sake, a way of learning more about designing and building a programming language, and doing it for other people and for the Go community.
 I have reached a turning point and I will stop here.
+This post may seem as an attempt of creating some drama, which is not the point.
+I think it is reasonable for me to be clear why I am doing this, and to avoid any false expectations on the project's future.

 The Oden source code will remain at GitHub, with a big disclaimer that it is no longer in active development.
 I will shut down [oden-lang.org](https://oden-lang.org/)